fbpx

 Southwest Charlotte STEM Academy will follow all rules and regulations regarding enrollment priority as required by applicable North Carolina law.

-The following groups will have enrollment priority at Southwest Charlotte STEM Academy in the order that follows as space permits in each grade:
+The following groups will have enrollment priority at SCSA in the order that follows, as space permits in each grade:

-1. Children of full-time employees and board members (may not exceed 15% of total school population)
+1. Children of full-time employees and board members (may not exceed 15% of the total school population)

-2. Siblings of currently enrolled students who were admitted to the charter school in a previous year (as determined by Charter School law G.S.
+2. Siblings of currently enrolled students who were admitted to the charter school in a previous year (as determined by Charter SCSA law G.S.
 115C-218.45(f)(1))

 3. Children whose families are considered Economically Disadvantaged

-4. Children who are currently enrolled in a NC Charter School
+4. Children who are currently enrolled in an NC Charter School

-Economically Disadvantage Students: Southwest Charlotte STEM Academy will institute a priority lottery for remaining seats available in order to achieve 25% of our students meeting the “Economically Disadvantaged” (ED) criteria, defined by meeting national Free and Reduced Lunch (FRL) criteria.
+Economically Disadvantaged Students: Southwest Charlotte STEM Academy will institute a priority lottery for remaining seats to ensure 25% of our students meet the “Economically Disadvantaged” (ED) criteria, defined by meeting national Free and Reduced Lunch (FRL) criteria.

-With each lottery, the Head of School will work to identify the number of FRL seats available per grade level in order to balance students admitted across grade levels, total seats available, school resources and planned annual target.
+With each lottery, the Head of SCSA will work to identify the number of FRL seats available per grade level to balance students admitted across grade levels, total seats available, school resources, and the planned annual target.

-Families will have the opportunity to complete an optional form, separate from their lottery application, where they can offer family income information in order to determine if they are eligible for the purposes of the priority lottery.
-This supplemental form will ask applicants to consent to verify status as FRL eligible by Southwest Charlotte STEM Academy staff, and will state no specific information will be obtained beyond eligibility status and that the information will not be retained.
+Families will have the opportunity to complete an optional form, separate from their lottery application, to provide family income information to determine their eligibility for the priority lottery.
+This supplemental form will ask applicants to consent to verification of their status as FRL eligible by Southwest Charlotte STEM Academy staff.
+It will state that no specific information beyond eligibility status will be obtained and that the information will not be retained.

 Weighted Lottery Implementation

-Conducting the weighted lottery prior to the general lottery.
+Conducting the weighted lottery before the general lottery.
 In this scenario, students who qualify for the weighted lottery are randomly chosen until the specified target percentage is filled.
-Then, the remaining students who qualify for the weighted lottery, but were not selected, are placed into the general lottery pool, and the remaining seats are filled through a general lottery.
-For example, a school setting a twenty percent (25%) weighted lottery threshold would draw students qualifying for the weighted lottery first to fill that designated twenty percent (25%).
-Any student qualifying for the weighted lottery that is not selected in the initial drawing is then placed into the general lottery,
+Then, the remaining students who qualify for the weighted lottery but were not selected are placed into the general lottery pool, and the remaining seats are filled through a general lottery.
+For example, a school setting a 25% weighted lottery threshold would draw students qualifying for the weighted lottery first to fill that designated 25%.
+Any student who qualifies for the weighted lottery who is not selected in the initial drawing is then placed into the general lottery.

 Bundled Policy for Siblings

 All children in a family are “bundled” together under one unique lottery registration number, but will only be registered to run in the lottery under the name and grade of the oldest child (“Primary Registrant”).
-If the “Primary Registrant” child is admitted, all siblings bundled on the registration form will be eligible for placement in their respective grade level immediately, as long as there is an opening.
+If the “Primary Registrant” child is admitted, all siblings bundled on the registration form will be eligible for placement in their respective grade levels immediately, as long as there are seats available.
 If there are no openings, they will be placed on the preferred waitlist for the respective grade level.
-If the “Primary Registrant” is placed on the waitlist, the other siblings will also be placed on the waitlist for respective grade levels.
-It is our intent to provide Lottery Procedures that benefit families but are fair and consistent for all of our applicants.
+If the “Primary Registrant” is placed on the waitlist, the other siblings will also be placed on the waitlist for their respective grade levels.
+We intend to provide Lottery Procedures that benefit families but are fair and consistent for all of our applicants.

 Multiple Birth Siblings

-If multiple birth siblings apply to the school, their surname will be entered once to represent all of the multiple birth siblings.
-If the multiple birth siblings are pulled in the lottery when there is still at least one spot remaining in their grade level, all multiple birth siblings shall be admitted.
-If their application is pulled after the spots are all filled, they will be added to the wait list in the order they are listed on their application.
+If multiple-birth siblings apply to the school, their shared surname will be entered into the lottery once to represent all siblings.
+If their entry is selected in the lottery while there is at least one available seat in their grade level, all multiple-birth siblings will be admitted.
+If their application is selected after all spots have been filled, they will be placed on the wait list in the order they are listed on their application.

 Lottery Procedures

-Southwest Charlotte STEM Academy will place all applications received during the open enrollment period into a lottery.
-The lottery will be run based on grade level.
-It will fill the oldest grade level first, and move down one grade at a time, ending with kindergarten.
+After the completion of any sibling lottery, Southwest Charlotte STEM Academy will conduct the general lottery for all remaining applications submitted during the open enrollment period.
+The lottery will be grade-level specific, filling the highest grade level first, moving downward through each grade, and ending with kindergarten.

 Lottery Results

-The School will post the results of the lottery on the website within 3 business days of the lottery.
-If a student has been admitted to the school, the parent/guardian of the student will be contacted via email unless they indicated on their application that they did not have access to email.
-If the parent is unable to receive email, an acceptance letter will be mailed to the child’s residence.
+If a student has been admitted to the school, SCSA will notify the parent/guardian via email.
+If the parent/guardian indicated on the application that they do not have access to email, SCSA will mail an acceptance letter to the child’s residence address

 Students Applying after the Open Enrollment Period